sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 loading\ [#]_ (e.g. loading > 0.5) on each factor, suggesting they
 are a useful measure, or indicator, of the latent factor.
-Part of this process includes a step called rotation, which to be honest is a pretty weird idea but luckily we don’t have to worry about understanding it; we just need to know that it is helpful because it makes the pattern of loadings on different factors much clearer.
+Part of this process includes a step called rotation, which to be honest is a pretty weird idea but luckily we do not have to worry about understanding it; we just need to know that it is helpful because it makes the pattern of loadings on different factors much clearer.
 As such, rotation helps with seeing more clearly which variables are linked substantively to each factor.
 We also need to decide how many factors are reasonable given our data, and helpful in this regard is something called Eigen values.
-We’ll come back to this in a moment, after we have covered some of the main assumptions of EFA.
+We will come back to this in a moment, after we have covered some of the main assumptions of EFA.